Britney Spears legal battle to end her conservatorship, partially managed by her father Jamie Spears, wages on.

 "What is happening is disturbing, to say the least.
 Basically, Britney was in rehearsals for Domination.
 It came to Jamie's attention that Britney was not taking her medication as prescribed.
 She was missing a lot of doses and just full-on not taking them," the unidentified voice claims.
 "So they got her to the doctor and the doctor said, 'OK, if you don't want these medications, let's get you on a new one.'
 She refused to take the new one.
 Jamie said, 'Either you take this medication or the show's off, and I'm pulling my support and you can't do it.'
 Britney did not follow Jamie's instructions, so he was true to his word—he pulled the show, he verbatim said, 'Blame it on my illness.'
 He even claimed that Britney did not willingly enter the wellness facility."

-April 16-17, 2019: Britney's mom Lynne Spears appears to weigh in on the drama when she began to like posts supporting the #FreeBritney movement.
+April 16-17, 2019: Britney's mom, Lynne Spears, appears to weigh in on the drama when she begins liking posts supporting the #FreeBritney movement.
 One such tweet reads: "I really hope you are supporting Britney in trying to end [her] conservatorship.
 I really hope your ailing ex husband isn't keeping your daughter somewhere against her will."
 These comments are in response to a particularly cryptic Instagram post depicting one of "God's warriors" on their knees.

 April 22, 2019: As speculation continues to mount, fans gather in West Hollywood, Calif. to demand action from lawmakers regarding Britney's ongoing conservatorship.